 \begin{lemma} Suppose Assumption \ref{ass:full_support} holds.
 Then: \begin{enumerate} \item For each $(\lambda,\bar{\mu},\pi)$ with $\kappa=1/\lambda-\bar{\mu}\lambda>0$, the partial derivative $\partial\Delta/\partial\bar{\mu}$ exists and is given by $\frac{\partial}{\partial\bar{\mu}}\Delta(\lambda,\bar{\mu},\pi) = \lambda \big( H_r(\lambda,\bar{\mu},\pi) - H_s(\lambda,\bar{\mu},\pi) \big).$ \item In particular, on the switching surface $S$ in eq. (\ref{eq:switch}), the sign of $\partial\Delta/\partial\bar{\mu}$ equals the sign of the entropy difference $H_r(\lambda,\bar{\mu},\pi)-H_s(\lambda,\bar{\mu},\pi)$. \end{enumerate} \end{lemma}

-Lemma \ref{lem:Delta_derivatives} shows that the marginal effect of complexity aversion on the risky--safe tradeoff is governed entirely by the difference in worst-case entropies.
+Lemma \ref{lem:Delta_derivatives} shows that the marginal effect of complexity aversion on the risky-safe tradeoff is governed entirely by the difference in worst-case entropies.
 If the worst-case explanation of the risky arm is more concentrated (lower entropy) than that of the safe arm, then increasing $\bar{\mu}$ tilts the value difference in favor of the safe arm.
 The factor $\lambda$ reflects the fact that the effective complexity penalty is $\mu = \bar{\mu} \lambda$: at higher levels of misspecification concern, the same increase in $\bar{\mu}$ has a larger effect on the value difference.
-More formally, the dynamic evolution $\mu_t=\bar{\mu}\lambda_t$ and the $\lambda$-factor in Lemma \ref{lem:Delta_derivatives} capture the idea that complexity aversion is endogenously \emph{countercyclical}: when data fit is poor and $\lambda_t$ is high, the simplicity constraint is tighter.
+More formally, the dynamic evolution $\mu_t=\bar{\mu}\lambda_t$ and the $\lambda$-factor in Lemma \ref{lem:Delta_derivatives} formalize the idea that complexity aversion is endogenously countercyclical: when data fit is poor and $\lambda_t$ is high, the simplicity constraint is tighter.
 To obtain a clean dynamic selection result, we impose two assumptions.